-Two wolf detections were documented at Chiwaukum.
-The first detection, of an un-collared individual, was in early 2015.
-The second detection was in November 2015, and according to our advisory council, documented a collared female from the Teanaway pack.
+Ten wolf detections were documented at Chiwaukum.
+The detections of a radio-collared individual spanned a two-day period in early April of 2016.
+According to our Advisory Council, this animal was a collared member from the Teanaway pack29.

-Two level two species, cougar and marten, were detected at three and seven of the eight wolverine survey areas, respectively (Table 8).
+Mountain lion and marten, both level two species, were detected at four and five of the eight wolverine survey areas, respectively (Table 8).
 Seven level three species, including black bear, bobcat, coyote, elk, mule deer, snowshoe hare and smaller mammals, and human (non-volunteer) were seen at the wolverine survey areas (Table 8).
-Black bear, mule deer, and snowshoe hare and smaller mammals were the most frequently detected across all eight wolverine survey areas (Table 8).
+Marten, black bear, and snowshoe hare and smaller mammals were the most frequently detected across all eight wolverine survey areas (Table 8).